visionbike/Platform-Setup-Guides/ubuntu_desktop/ubuntu_22.04/07_setup_realsense2_sdk.md

 mkdir -p ~/projects/realsense2_samples
 ```

-The directory structure should be as belows:
+The directory structure should be as bellows:

 ```txt
 realsense2_samples